-Gerald lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and teaching others.
+In his home, Gerald helps by carrying water, gathering firewood and teaching others.
+He lives with his father and his mother.
+His father is employed as a project worker and his mother maintains the home.
 There are 3 children in the family.
-His father is employed as a project worker and his mother maintains the home.

 Gerald lives in the coastal community of Narra, home to approximately 12,500 residents.
 Typical houses are constructed of wood and have dirt floors.
 The ethnic groups and languages are Tagalog, Ilocano, Bisaya, Ilonggo, Muslin, Pangasinan, Palawan, Tagbanua, Bicolano, Waray, Cuyunen and Cagay-anen.

 The regional diet consists of bananas, chicken, rice, fish and bread.
 Common health problems in this area include malaria, fevers and dysentery.
 Most adults in Narra work as day laborers and earn the equivalent of $76 per month.
 This community needs law enforcement, alcohol abuse prevention programs and schoolbooks.

 Your sponsorship allows the staff of Shining Light Student Center Program to provide Gerald with Bible teaching, medical checkups, dental care, recreational activities, literacy training, tutoring, scholastic materials and English classes.
 The center staff will also provide Bible studies, meetings and home visitation for the parents or guardians of Gerald.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.